Colitis in Cats

 Initial treatment is generally focused on restoring normal bowel function and reducing the animal's discomfort.
 Therapeutic plans may include a combination of:

-• Anti-inflammatory medication • Anti-parasitic medication • Fiber supplements
+• Anti-parasitic medication

 • Immunosuppressive drugs

-The prognosis for feline colitis varies greatly depending on the cause of the inflammation.
-A number of causes of colitis are treatable with high rates of recovery.
 In the case of chronic colitis, frequent veterinarian attention is needed for proper treatment as both medication and dietary needs may change over time.
 Chronic colitis may require lifelong treatment to manage the symptoms.

 Prevention